Shelling the m=1 amplituhedron: Introduction

 When $m=4$, the amplituhedron $\mathcal{A}_{n,k,4}(Z)$ gives a geometric basis for computing tree-level scattering amplitudes in planar $\mathcal{N} = 4$ supersymmetric Yang--Mills theory, but it is an interesting mathematical object for any $m$.
 In \cite{karp_williams19}, Karp and Williams carried out a detailed study of the $m=1$ amplituhedron $\mathcal{A}_{n,k,1}(Z)$.
 They gave a regular CW decomposition of $\mathcal{A}_{n,k,1}(Z)$, whose face poset, which we denote by $R_{n,l}$ (with $l := n-k-1$), can be described as follows.\footnote{For simplicity, we use an equivalent but slightly different labeling of the face poset than in \cite{karp_williams19}.
 Namely, in \cite{karp_williams19}, the face poset is denoted $\overline{\mathbb{P}\!\operatorname{Sign}_{n,k,1}}$, and is obtained from $R_{n,l}$ by applying the involution $(v_1, \dots, v_n) \mapsto (v_1, -v_2, v_3, -v_4, \dots, (-1)^{n-1}v_n)$.} The elements of $R_{n,l}$ are {\itshape projective sign vectors} of length $n$ (i.e.\ elements of $\{0,+,-\}^n\setminus\{(0,\dots, 0)\}$ modulo the relation $(v_1, \dots, v_n) \sim (-v_1, \dots, -v_n)$) with exactly $l$ sign changes.
 The order relation in $R_{n,l}$ is such that

 For example, $R_{3,1}$ is depicted in \cref{fig:R31}.

-Karp and Williams posed the problem \cite[Problem 6.19]{karp_williams19} of showing that the poset $R_{n,l}$ with a minimum and a maximum adjoined is shellable.
+Karp and Williams posed the problem \cite[Problem 6.19]{karp_williams19} of showing that the poset $R_{n,l}$ is shellable.
 We resolve this problem: \begin{theorem} The poset $R_{n,l}$ with a minimum and a maximum adjoined is EL-shellable. \end{theorem}

-We remark that $R_{n,l}$ with a minimum adjoined is an induced subposet of the face poset of $\Gr_{k,n}^{\ge 0}$, and Williams \cite{williams07} showed that the latter poset is EL-shellable.
-The main difficulty in proving \cref{thm:shelling_intro} is therefore in dealing with the adjoined maximum.
-Williams's EL-labeling of the face poset of $\Gr_{k,n}^{\ge 0}$ was defined using the combinatorics of the Bruhat order on the symmetric group $\sym{n}$ as well as Dyer's reflection orders, and it is not clear to us whether it is related to our EL-labeling of $R_{n,l}$.
-We plan to study this further in future work.

 The motivation behind \cite[Problem 6.19]{karp_williams19} was the following.
-Karp and Williams showed that the $m=1$ amplituhedron $\mathcal{A}_{n,k,1}(Z)$ can be identified with the bounded complex of a certain generic arrangement of $n$ hyperplanes in $\mathbb{R}^k$ (namely, a {\itshape cyclic arrangement}), and therefore by a general result of Dong \cite{dong08}, it is homeomorphic to a $k$-dimensional closed ball.
-They observed that rather than appealing to \cite{dong08}, one could reach the same conclusion by showing that the face poset $R_{n,l}$ with a minimum and a maximum adjoined is shellable, using a result of Bj\"{o}rner \cite[Proposition 4.3(c)]{bjorner84}.
+Karp and Williams showed that the $m=1$ amplituhedron $\mathcal{A}_{n,k,1}(Z)$ is a regular CW complex which can be identified with the bounded complex of a certain generic arrangement of $n$ hyperplanes in $\mathbb{R}^k$ (namely, a {\itshape cyclic arrangement}).
+It then follows from a general result of Dong \cite{dong08} that $\mathcal{A}_{n,k,1}(Z)$ is homeomorphic to a $k$-dimensional closed ball.
+Karp and Williams observed that rather than appealing to \cite{dong08}, one could reach the same conclusion by showing that the face poset $R_{n,l}$ is shellable, using a result of Bj\"{o}rner \cite[Proposition 4.3(c)]{bjorner84}.
+(This relies on the regular CW decomposition, along with the fact that every cell of codimension one is contained in the closure of at most two maximal cells.)
 Therefore, as a consequence of \cref{thm:shelling_intro}, we obtain a new proof that $\mathcal{A}_{n,k,1}(Z)$ is homeomorphic to a closed ball: \begin{corollary}[{\cite[Corollary 6.18]{karp_williams19}}] The $m=1$ amplituhedron $\mathcal{A}_{n,k,1}(Z)$ is homeomorphic to a $k$-dimensional closed ball. \end{corollary}